Iceberg that sank the Titanic: Origin and fate

 From 10 to 15 April, there was a high-pressure area over most of the North Atlantic.
 It remained there for the first three days of Titanic's voyage, ensuring calm seas and clear skies.
 On 13 April, a depression over Greenland with cold polar air and winds from the northwest drove icebergs south into the shipping lanes.
 Because of the calm sea, the icebergs hardly created any breakwaters, making them difficult to see at night.

 On its way into the Atlantic and also after the collision, the iceberg melted because of the water temperature.
-An iceberg exists for about two to three years.
+An iceberg exists for about two to three years, often in a state of vertical rotation as underwater melting changes the center of gravity of the top-heavy mass.
 Accordingly, if the fatal iceberg calved in 1910 or 1911, it may not have disappeared until the end of 1912 or even during 1913.
 However, considering that the iceberg may have been three years old at the time of the collision, it probably existed for only a week or two after the April 1912 accident, because it may soon have reached the warmer waters of the Gulf Stream.